 Direction Control Pins

-The IC has two direction control pins for each channel.
-The IN1 and IN2 pins control the spinning direction of motor A; While IN3 and IN4 control the spinning direction of motor B.
+The chip has two direction control pins for each motor.
+The IN1 and IN2 pins control the spinning direction of motor A, while the IN3 and IN4 pins control the spinning direction of motor B.

 Speed Control Pins